 13. Swing by the New Orleans Pharmacy Museum

 While exploring New Orleans for the first time, another item to check off your bucket life is to visit the New Orleans Pharmacy Museum.

-Located in the historic French Quarter, New Orleans Pharmacy Museum contains documents and illustrations showcasing the history of medicine during the 19th century.
+Located in the historic French Quarter, the New Orleans Pharmacy Museum contains documents and illustrations showcasing the history of medicine during the 19th century.
 The guided tours of the museum are highly recommended as they are very informative and interesting.
-The museum also exhibits a mid-19th century apothecary shop.
+The museum also exhibits a mid-19th-century apothecary shop.

-Therefore, do remember to put this item while planning your list of things to do in New Orleans.
+Therefore, do remember to put this item while planning your list.

 14. Shop at The Royal Street

 Though the French Market located in the French Quarter is very popular for shopping in New Orleans, Royal Street has been nicknamed as the ‘shopper’s paradise’ by many visitors and the local people.